 Gross Income and Mortgage Qualification

 Lenders use your gross income, or your income before any subtractions such as taxes, social security and medicare, to determine what size mortgage you qualify for.
 Other factors that determine your ability to qualify for a mortgage include your credit score, monthly debt payments, down payment amount and employment history.
 Lenders use your monthly gross income to determine how much you can spend on your mortgage payment and total monthly housing expense, which included property tax, homeowners insurance and other applicable fees such as homeowners association dues.
 For example, if you earn $60,000 in annual salary, lenders use $5,000 in monthly gross income to determine what size mortgage you can afford ($60,000 / 12 months = $5,000).

 Gross Income and Borrower Debt-to-Income Ratio

 Lenders take your monthly gross income and debt payments and calculate your debt-to-income ratio.
 Your debt-to-income ratio represents the maximum amount of your monthly gross income that you can spend on total monthly housing expense plus monthly debt payments such as auto, student and credit card loans.
 Lenders usually use a maximum borrower debt-to-income ratio of 43% to 45% to determine what size mortgage you can afford, although some lenders and mortgage programs apply higher or lower ratios.
+In short, lenders only permit you to spend a certain amount of your income on debt expenses including your mortgage.
 Borrowers with higher monthly gross income and lower debt payments can afford to spend more on their mortgage payment which enables them to qualify for a larger mortgage.
 Borrowers who want to increase the mortgage amount they qualify for should pay down their debt to boost their debt-to-income ratio before they apply for a mortgage.

 Net Income and What Size Mortgage You Can Afford